sriram-chinthala/VLSI-Journey-/foundation/README.md

 - All `a` and `b` inputs must be supplied as **signed 2's complement numbers**.
 - For SUBTRACTION: user must supply B already negated (ALU does not internally invert).
 - Outputs are shown by `$monitor` with each stimulus.
+- - The overflow is not handeled in this design.(for 2's complement numbers)

 ## Linting